Frequently Asked Questions

 How do I get approval for research involving human subjects, animals, hazardous materials, select agents, etc.?

 Each oversight committee has established requirements for obtaining approval.
 You should contact the committees or persons responsible for approving proposals to discuss requirements for approval.
-Final approvals by committees are given electronically in SPS.
+Final approvals by committees are given electronically in GeauxGrants.

 How do I get approval for extra compensation?